-Each institution must identify eligible students.
-The Community College Chancellor's Office is expected to issue guidance to colleges in the coming months.
-Financial aid offices should collaborate with their campus' NextUp program and are encouraged to utilize multiple strategies to ensure that all eligible students receive this financial aid.
-This can include automatically awarding students who otherwise qualify and have verified their eligibility for NextUp, a Chafee grant, a Cal Grant foster youth award, or independent FAFSA/CADAA status as a foster youth.
+Each college must identify eligible students and is encouraged to utilize a variety of approaches to identifying eligible students.
+Financial aid offices should collaborate with their campus' NextUp program and other former foster youth programs to ensure that all eligible students receive this financial aid.
+Financial aid offices can automatically award students who otherwise qualify and have verified their eligibility for NextUp, a Chafee grant, a Cal Grant foster youth award, or independent FAFSA/CADAA status as a foster youth.